Skip to content

 dtk init-claude --target-dir /opt/monitoring

 After running, open the folder in Claude Code and ask it about your metrics, alerts or configs.
-Three skills come with it: dtk-setup-project (configure profiles.yml — the database connection and a first alert channel — so runs work end to end), dtk-new-metric (scaffold a validated metric YAML), and dtk-feedback (file a bug report, feature request, or feedback as a GitHub issue on the upstream repo — it collects the diagnostic context, redacts every secret, and asks you to confirm before submitting).
+Five skills come with it: dtk-setup-project (configure profiles.yml — the database connection and a first alert channel — so runs work end to end), dtk-new-metric (scaffold a validated metric YAML), dtk-tune (dial in a detector by hand in the interactive dtk tune browser cockpit — with autotune built in — and write it back), dtk-autotune (search for the best detector, seasonality and parameters automatically), and dtk-feedback (file a bug report, feature request, or feedback as a GitHub issue on the upstream repo — it collects the diagnostic context, redacts every secret, and asks you to confirm before submitting).

 Run the metric processing pipeline.